boozook/playdate/support/tool/README.md

 CLI-tool and lib for interaction with Playdate device and sim.

-This software is not sponsored or supported by Panic.

 ### Status

 This is earlier version, that means "alpha" or "MVP".
 API can be changed in future versions.
-Global refactoring is planned with main reason of properly work with usb on all platforms.
+Global __refactoring is planned__ with main reason of properly work with usb on all platforms.

 Currently tested and works good on following platforms:
 - Unix (x86-64 and aarch64)